marcoshernanz/CalYo/README.md

-- [ ] Make upsertFdcFoods safe
-- [ ] Patch in upsertFdcFoods to avoid overwriting embeddings
-- [ ] Authentication on convex functions
 - [ ] Option for the AI to select no option
 - [ ] Home scroll view bounce

 - [ ] Animate home macro summary